Lead Opinion

 BACKGROUND

-Petitioner‘s husband, Rodney Luckau (decedent), died in 1990 of mesothelioma, a cancer usually caused by asbestos exposure.
-Petitioner filed a claim with the Industrial Commission alleging that decedent was exposed to injurious amounts of asbestos while employed at Broadway Shoe Rebuilders (Broadway).
+Petitioner’s husband, Rodney Luckau (decedent), died in 1990 of mesothelioma, a cancer usually caused by asbestos exposure.
+Petitioner filed a claim with the Industrial Commission alleging that decedent was exposed to injurious amounts of asbestos while employed at Broadway Shoe Re-builders (Broadway).
 She sought occupational disease death benefits under the Occupational Disease Disability Act.

 Decedent held numerous jobs during his life.
 Of relevance to this proceeding are his jobs in a boiler room in Colorado, where he removed and installed asbestos pipe lining, and as a sales clerk for Broadway.
 Consistent with the typical latency period for mesothelioma, decedent was most likely to have contracted the cancer while employed in Colorado and/or by Broadway.
 He worked in Colorado for fifteen to sixteen months in the early 1960s, and at Broadway for six to nine months in 1964.
-Petitioner contends that Broadway is liable for occupational disease death benefits under the Last Injurious Exposure Rule, as codified in
+Petitioner contends that Broadway is liable for occupational disease death benefits under the Last Injurious Exposure Rule, as codified in Utah Code Annotated section 35-2-14 (1988).

-A hearing was held before an Administrative Law Judge (ALJ) on May 24, 1991.
-Petitioner called two witnesses, Kevin Potts and Jeffrey Throckmorton, both of whom had inspected Broadway‘s premises for asbestos, conducted air sampling tests, and compiled a report indicating that they had found asbestos in the basement and on a pipe in the shop.
-Petitioner also introduced depositions of her husband, taken before his death, and her husband‘s doctor.
+A hearing was held before an Administrative Law Judge (AU) on May 24, 1991.
+Petitioner called two witnesses, Kevin Potts and Jeffrey Throckmorton, both of whom had inspected Broadway's premises for asbestos, conducted air sampling tests, and compiled a report indicating that they had found asbestos in the basement and on a pipe in the shop.
+Petitioner also introduced depositions of her husband, taken before his death, and her husband’s doctor.

 Respondents also called Potts and Throckmorton, as well as Joe Bollinger, President of Broadway, and Dr. Attilio Renzetti, a mesothelioma expert.
-Dr. Renzetti testified that in his opinion, decedent‘s mesothelioma was caused by his exposure to asbestos while working in Colorado, not at Broadway.
+Dr. Ren-zetti testified that in his opinion, decedent’s mesothelioma was caused by his exposure to asbestos while working in Colorado, not at Broadway.
 He agreed, however, that there could have been a cumulative dose effect between the Colorado and Broadway exposures.

 Petitioner filed a motion for review with the Board of Review.
 The Board denied her motion and this appeal followed.
-On appeal, petitioner argues that the Commission erred in determining that she was not entitled to benefits under
+On appeal, petitioner argues that the Commission erred in determining that she was not entitled to benefits under section 35-2-14.
+Specifically, petitioner claims that the AU erred in interpreting and in applying the statute.

 STANDARD OF REVIEW

 The Occupational Disease and Disability Act does not expressly grant the Commission discretion to interpret the 1988 Last Injurious Exposure Rule.
 The Commission has not articulated any sound reason under Morton why we should find an implicit grant of discretion.
-Because we can ascertain the Rule‘s meaning by applying traditional rules of statutory construction, we find no implicit grant of discretion.
-See Morton, 814 P.2d at 589; Nucor Corp. v.
-Utah State Tax Comm‘n, 832 P.2d 1294, 1296-1297 & n.
-5 (Utah 1992); Ferro v.
-Utah Dep‘t of Commerce, 828 P.2d 507, 510 (Utah App.1992).
-We accordingly apply a correction of error standard in reviewing the Commission‘s interpretation of this statute.
+Because we can ascertain the Rule’s meaning by applying traditional rules of statutory construction, we find no implicit grant of discretion.
+See Morton,

 STATUTORY INTERPRETATION